zsfeiner/zsfeiner.github.io/content/authors/MarthaBarta/_index.md

 ---
 # Display name
-title: ''
+title: Martha Barta
-subtitle: ''

 # Full name (for SEO)
-first_name: ''
+first_name: Martha
-last_name: ''
+last_name: Barta

 # Username (this should match the folder name)
 authors:
-  - Undergrads
+  - MarthaBarta

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role:
+role: Independent research

 # Organizations/Affiliations
 organizations: